 James Bond's Aston Martins: We drive 007's DB5, DBS, V8 and Valhalla

 When Aston Martin calls, you pick up the phone.
-And when Aston Martin calls offering the chance to drive a selection of cars from the forthcoming James Bond film, you don’t so much clear your diary as carpet bomb it.
+And when Aston Martin calls offering the chance to drive a selection of cars from the new James Bond film, you don’t so much clear your diary as carpet bomb it.

 So strong is the relationship between Aston and Eon Productions, the firm behind the Bond films, that there have never been more Astons at Bond’s disposal than there are in 007’s latest escapade.
 And to celebrate this, Aston Martin invited us to its Stowe complex at the Silverstone Circuit to sample No Time to Die’s cars, laying on a 1964 DB5, a 1984 V8 Vantage, and a modern DBS Superleggera.